Benjas333/sudachi-wasm333/README.md

 ### Custom Sudachi Dictionary

-Sudachi-wasm333 includes a dictionary packaged by default.
+Sudachi-wasm333 includes a dictionary packaged by default (the small one).
 But if you want to use a specific version, you can download it from [here][Sudachi Dictionary] and provide the path/url through the class initializer.

 ### Browser